Chapplication/chatty-friend/README.md

 - runs on MacOS during development

 **Whats Different:**
-There are a lot of demos of OpenAI realtime.
+There are a lot of OpenAI realtime projects on github.
 Here's what's unique:
-- Runs completely offline until user says the wake phrase
+- Private - No cloud communication until the user says the wake phrase.
+No cost, nothing shared.
 - Dialog is fluid and engaging until user dismisses the friend (or timeout happens)
 - Smoothly handles interruptions, talking-over, and slow speakers, etc.
 - Gets news, web searches, wiki entries, weather, time, etc.